High Littleton and its hamlet Hallatrow are located in the unitary authority of Bath and North East Somerset and straddle both the A39 and A37.

 Click here for a list of items donated to Radstock Museum

 The transcriptions on this website are in Portable Document Format (PDF).
 PDF files have full text search features for locating words or phrases in documents.
-Simply press CTRL-F (or CMD-F on an Apple computer) to search for a keyword.
-If Adobe®Reader is not already installed on your computer, click the icon below to freely download the software.
+If Adobe Reader is not already installed on your computer, click the icon below to freely download the software.

 Conditions of Use